top of page

-Continue caring for someone you foster
+Continue caring for someone you foster when they turn 16 or 18

 If you’re a foster carer, and the young adults you foster are about to leave the children's care system, you can become a self-employed Shared Lives carer with PSS and continue to support them into adult life.
 You can be part of our Shared Lives: Move On Together service.